 When cooking at a very high temperature the silicone cover can get limp from the heat.
 Also, do not expose this cover to an open flame or place it on a hot stove burner.

-Cleaning silicone splatter screen is very simple with dish soap and sponge.
+Cleaning the silicone splatter screen is very simple with dish soap and a sponge.
 It is easier to wash by hand than metal screens, but you also have the option to just throw it in the dishwasher.

-Brand: Silicone Splatter Screen Pan Cover by iOrange
+Related products: Silicone Splatter Screen Pan Cover by iOrange

 5. Silicone Splatter Screen with Metal Reinforced Frame